mrcavalcanti/mosaicoo/docs/sources/developers/http_api/data_source.md

 `DELETE /api/datasources/:datasourceId`

-> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Mosaicoo v9.0.0 and will be removed in a future release.
 Refer to the [API for deleting an existing data source by UID](#delete-an-existing-data-source-by-uid) or to the [API for deleting an existing data source by its name](#delete-an-existing-data-source-by-name)

 **Required permissions**